Table Mountain, South Africa

 An Omnipresent Table

 There is no escaping Table Mountain.
-Embedded in the labyrinth of docks, porches and walkways of the Waterfront or Cape Docks.
+Embedded in the labyrinth of docks, balconies and walkways at the Waterfront or the Cape Docks.

-In successive inlets to the east and south that the South Atlantic lashes without clamor and covers with enormous seaweed: Sea Point, Bantry Bay, Clifton, Camps Bay, also others further away, to the north, Table View and Bloubergstrand.
+In the successive coves to the east and south that the South Atlantic lashes without clamor and covers with enormous algae: Sea Point, Bantry Bay, Clifton, Camps Bay, as well as other more distant ones, to the north, Table View and Bloubergstrand.

 Table Mountain seen from Table Tay, Cape Town, South Africa.

-The full Table Mountain profile of a sand in Table Bay, north of Cape Town.
+Table Mountain's full profile of a sandy beach in Table Bay, north of Cape Town.

-As long as the weather does not contemplate low clouds, Table Mountain insinuates itself with Cape Town and to the vast surroundings as the secular guardian of the great South African city it has become.
+As long as the weather does not contemplate low clouds, Table Mountain creeps into the Cape Town and to the vast surroundings as the secular guardian of the great South African city that it has become.

-This flat mountain protects it from the south winds and most of the variants.
-For centuries, it facilitated its defense and, not least, granted the colonists and current citizens of the Cape Town one of the most breathtaking abodes on the face of the Earth.
+This flattened mountain protects it from southerly winds and most variants.
+For centuries, it facilitated its defense and, not least, gave settlers and current citizens of the Cape Town one of the most dazzling addresses on the face of the Earth.

-The first afternoon, we spent it at the same Victoria & Alfred Waterfront that served as a freight pier in the days of the Dutch East India Company, when the area north of the Cape Town (Table Bay) became known as “The Taverna of the Seas” due to its preponderance in the supply of Dutch ships, but not only that.
+The first afternoon, we spent it at the same Victoria & Alfred Waterfront that functioned as a merchandise wharf in the days of the Dutch East India Company, when the area north of Cape Town (Table Bay) became known as “The Taverna of the Seas” due to its preponderance in the supply of Dutch ships, but not only that.

 The Stunning Tablecloth